Car Jerks When Put In Reverse? Here’s Why

 Fixing A Car That Jerks Can Be Costly, Depending On The Cause

-If the problem stems from something innocuous like dirty fluids, you may have to shell out around $200-$300 to have a mechanic or dealer replace the transmission fluid.
+If the problem stems from something harmless like dirty fluids, you may have to shell out around $200-$300 to have a mechanic or dealer replace the transmission fluid.
 Or you can do it yourself for around $50-$100.

 Conclusion: Early Diagnostics Can Avoid Bigger Problems